FREQUENTLY ASKED QUESTIONS

 WHAT IS A DOULA?

 Doulas are known around the world for assisting laboring and postpartum moms through this huge transition in life.
 The word 'Doula' comes from the Greek word doúlos, meaning "woman servant".
 They are highly educated and trained to continuously offer one-on-one care, as well as non-judgemental information, emotional support, evidence-based education, and practical hands-on support immediately through the first year.
-As a postpartum doula, she will provide opportunities for “rest, personal care and healing” for both mother and baby.

 more likely to have a shorter labor